yat011/superfluid-conviction-governance/README.md

 ```

 # Methodology
-Please detail here .....
+Please find the detail here .....

 # Components
-- ConvictionAgreement: This
+- ConvictionAgreement: This implements the core logic which handles the conviction calaution, proposal creation, user voting, and the changes of proposal's status.
+Execution of proposal is not included, and depends on DAO's application.

+- SuperHookableToken and HookManager: Used to observe any trnsfer/mint/burn/agremment update of the token in order to the conviction state accordingly.

+- ConvictionApp: Example SuperApp which use ConvictionAgreement.

+# Future works
+e.g. Optimate gas fee